st970703/Group-19-Orange-Ox/README.md

 ```
 Warning: findDOMNode is deprecated in StrictMode. findDOMNode was passed an instance of Transition which is inside StrictMode.
 Instead, add a ref directly to the element you want to reference.
 ```
 This issue is related to the Material UI Tooltips.
 The tooltips wrap around the components and are assigned keys and id's.
-However, this triggers this warning.
+However, this warning is triggered.

 ## Authors